Regularized Q-learning: Projected Bellman equation

-Note that even if a solution satisfying~(\ref{eq:projected-Bellman3}) exists, $X\theta_e$ may be different from the optimal Q-function, $Q^*$.
-However, we can derive a bound on the error, $X\theta_e - Q^*$, using some algebraic inequalities and contraction property of Bellman operator, which is presented below. \begin{lemma} Assume that a solution of~(\ref{eq:projected-Bellman3}) exists.
-When \( \eta > \gamma||\Gamma||_{\infty}-1 \), we have the following bound:
+Furthermore, as $\eta$ gets larger, by Lemma~\ref{lem:Gamma_eta<1:1}, we can always guarantee existence and uniqueness of $\theta^*_{\eta}$ after a certain threshold.
+As from the discussion of Lemma~\ref{property-of-projection}, we expect $\theta^*_{\eta}\to 0$, which is stated in the following lemma whose proof is given in Appendix~\ref{app:proof:property-of-solution}: \begin{lemma} We have $\lim_{\eta\to\infty}\theta^*_{\eta}=0$. \end{lemma} Note that even if a solution satisfying~(\ref{eq:projected-Bellman3}) exists, $X\theta^*_{\eta}$ may be different from $Q^*$.
+However, we can derive a bound on the error, $X\theta^*_{\eta}- Q^*$, using simple algebraic inequalities and contraction property of the Bellman operator.
+We present the error bound of the solution in the following lemma:

-where \( \Gamma = X(X^TDX)^{-1}DX \) is the projection operator. \end{lemma} Some remarks are in order for~\Cref{bias of theta_e}.
-First of all, \( \eta > \gamma||\Gamma||_{\infty}-1 \) ensures that the error is always bounded.
-The first term represents the error incurred by the difference between the optimal $Q^*$ and $Q^*$ projected onto the feature space.
-Therefore, this error is induced by the linear function approximation.
-The second term represents the error potentially induced by the regularization.
-For instance, if \( 1 > \gamma||\Gamma||_{\infty} \), then the second error term vanishes as $\eta \to 0$.
-Finally, note that as $\eta \to \infty$, the first error term vanishes.
-This means that the error by the regularization dominates the error induced by the linear function approximation.

-We now provide an example where the solution does not exist for~(\ref{eq:projected-Bellman2}) but does exist for (\ref{eq:projected-Bellman3}). \begin{example} Let us define a MDP whose state transition diagram is given as in~\cref{fig:1}.
-The cardinality of state space and action space are $|{\cal S}|=3$, $|{\cal A}|=2$ respectively.